PREAMBLE AND SUMMARY

 Subject to a separate agreement that may be agreed to by the parties, spent nuclear fuel of Russian origin may be reprocessed in the Russian Federation.

-Decree Law No. 702 introduces a national policy for management of spent fuel and radioactive waste.
-Additionally, Decree Law No. 702 includes arrangements for national radioactive waste management policy; responsibilities of the Government, operator, Accounts Management Board, TENMAK and other organizations; funding of waste management; financial responsibilities of waste producers and national radioactive waste management plan.
+Nuclear Regulatory Law No.7381 introduces a national policy for management of spent fuel and radioactive waste.
+Additionally, Nuclear Regulatory Law No.7381 includes arrangements for national radioactive waste management policy; responsibilities of the Government, operator, Accounts Management Board, TENMAK and other organizations; funding of waste management; financial responsibilities of waste producers and national radioactive waste management plan.

-According to the decree law, TENMAK is assigned as the national radioactive waste management organization and the radioactive wastes resulting from activities carried out in the sovereignty territory of the Republic of Turkey shall be disposed of by TENMAK.
-The national programme, which will cover the details of the radioactive waste management policy and strategy, will be prepared by TENMAK through the end of 2020.
+According to the law, TENMAK is assigned as the national radioactive waste management organization.
+All kinds of radioactive wastes resulting from activities carried out in the sovereignty territory of the Republic of Türkiye shall be disposed of by TENMAK.
+The national programme, which covers the details of the radioactive waste management policy and strategy, was prepared by TENMAK and approved by the MENR on 4 December 2020.

 Site selection studies for a near surface disposal facility are ongoing by TENMAK.